 - How does global warming impact the economy and business?

 - What are the economic impacts of changing temperatures and increased flooding and drought?

-- What are the economic impacts of extreme weather events (storms, drought, flooding, heat, wildfires, …)?
+- What are the economic impacts of extreme weather events such as storms, drought, flooding, heatwaves, wildfires, etc.?

 - How do the production and distribution of goods and services influence global warming?

 - Since continual growth on a finite planet seems by definition to be unsustainable, what other ways can you and students develop to explore the idea of steady-state economies and qualitative growth and its compatibility with systems thinking?